Trains of New England

 There’s something about fall that says “New England.”
 Maybe it’s the sturdy granite mountains covered with maple, beech and birch trees in colors of crimson and gold, or the clean, crisp air that draws us there.
 Whatever the reason, Vermont and New Hampshire and their Green and White Mountains are some of the most beautiful areas for fall colors in North America.
 Our trip is scheduled during the traditionally best time to see peak colors in the Northeast.

-In New Hampshire, climb Mount Washington on a cog railway – a treat for vintage railroad buffs and adventurers alike.
+Climb Mount Washington on a cog railway—a treat for vintage railroad buffs and adventurers alike.
 Ride the Cannon Mountain Aerial Tramway and enjoy a five-course dinner on the Café Lafayette Dinner Train.
 Take an optional excursion on the Conway Scenic Railroad train through the steep and narrow Crawford Notch river gorge in the White Mountains, where the land descends both to north and south and ascends both to east and west.
+The two luxurious resorts on this trip offer outstanding views and award-winning service to enhance this amazing adventure.

-Sun, Oct 3: Depart Indianapolis for Boston, Massachusetts.
-Head north into Vermont and stop at Cabot Creamery home to the “Best Cheddar in the World,” for a tour and shopping.
-Explore Cold Hollow Cider Mill, a leading producer of apple cider and provider of specialty Vermont food products, including pure maple syrup and homemade apple cider doughnuts.
+Sun, Oct 1: Depart Indianapolis for Boston, Massachusetts.
+Head north into Vermont and stop to explore Cold Hollow Cider Mill, a leading producer of apple cider and provider of specialty Vermont food products, including pure maple syrup and homemade apple cider doughnuts.
 Watch as apples are pressed to make fresh apple cider and enjoy samples of their foods made with local products.
-Head to Ben and Jerry’s Ice Cream Factory for a tour where you will watch a MOO-vie, see how the world-famous ice cream is made and sample the flavor the day.
 Transfer to Stowe—a quintessential northern Vermont village.
 Check into the award-winning Lodge at Spruce Peak for a two-night stay and enjoy the amenities of this alpine-style resort in the heart of Stowe Mountain Village.
 A welcome dinner is included this evening.
 (Meal: Dinner)

-Tue, Oct 5: Today’s adventures begin at the Rock of Ages Granite Quarry.
+Tue, Oct 3: Today’s adventures begin at the Rock of Ages Granite Quarry.
 Watch granite blocks being cut from the sheer faces of the quarry and view artisans as they cut, polish and sculpt the stone.
+Continue to the Vermont State House in Montpelier, one of the nation’s oldest and best-preserved state capitols.
 Travel next to Morse Farm Maple Sugarworks where the Morse family’s eight-generation maple experience is shown via video and live presentations.
 An outdoor museum and folklore dioramas depict early farm life in Vermont.
 Delight in Burr Morse’s soft sculpture and woodcarvings of Vermont folk life characters and mythical creatures.
-Continue to the Vermont State House in Montpelier, one of the nation’s oldest and best-preserved state capitols.
 The day culminates in Bretton Woods, New Hampshire where you’ll check into the historic Omni Mount Washington Resort for the next three nights.
 The construction of this imposing hotel began in 1900 and was considered the most luxurious hotel of its day.
 It is now listed in the National Register of Historic Places and still retains its grand atmosphere and attentive service.
-Tonight, savor a dinner with seasonal offerings at the resort.
+Tonight, savor an included dinner with seasonal offerings at the resort.
 (B,D)

-Wed, Oct 6: After breakfast, depart for a day of train rides.
+Wed, Oct 4: After breakfast, depart for a day of train rides.
 Start with the Mount Washington Cog Railway train, the world’s first mountain-climbing cog railway train to the Northeast’s highest peak, for spectacular fall foliage views.
-After the ride, transfer to Flume Gorge Visitor Center and learn about the area.
-Flume Gorge is an 800-foot-long gorge with sheer 90 feet walls.
 Then head for Franconia Notch State Park to ride the Cannon Mountain Aerial Tramway and ascend 2,080 feet to enjoy the view.
 The day culminates with a five-course meal aboard the Café Lafayette Dinner Train.
 (B,D)

-Thu, Oct 7: The day is yours to indulge in the hotel’s amenities.
-Hiking, horseback riding, golf or canopy tour are just some of the possibilities.
-Consider a half-day optional excursion along the Kancamagus Highway to North Conway to ride the Notch Train.
+Thu, Oct 5: Relax and indulge in the hotel’s amenities today—hiking, horseback riding, golf or a canopy tour are just some of the possibilities.
+Consider a half-day optional excursion (boxed lunch included) along the Kancamagus Highway to North Conway to ride the Notch Train.
 Travel on a diesel-powered vintage train past sheer bluffs, steep ravines, cascading brooks and streams, panoramic mountain vistas and across the famed Frankenstein Trestle and Willey Brook Bridge.
-Breakfast and dinner are included at the hotel.
+If you prefer, you may ride along to North Conway and enjoy leisure time for lunch and shopping in this charming village.
 (B,D)

-Fri, Oct 8: Check out of the Omni and travel to Boston and board your flight home.
+Fri, Oct 6: Check out of your hotel and travel to Boston for some free time for lunch and exploring in “Beantown” before heading to the airport to board your flight home.
 (B)

 The Lodge At Spruce Peak, Stowe, Vermont.
 Located at the base of Mount Mansfield, this luxury resort is a renowned four-season destination and golf resort in the northeastern U.S. Highlights: guestrooms with oversized windows, breathtaking mountain, ski slopes or pool views and outdoor balconies • custom marble bathrooms • complimentary wireless high-speed Internet access • three restaurants (two in other parts of the resort) • bar (serving an exclusive, hand-crafted beer along with other regional microbrews and signature cocktails) • fitness center • heated outdoor pool (open year round) • indoor and outdoor Jacuzzis • spa • golf.